bolt/docs/source/howto/installing-local-extensions.md

   - Must be located in `{web_root}/extensions/local/{author_name}/{extension_name}/`
   - They **will** be automatically enabled if the directories above exist and contain `init.php` and `Extension.php`
-  - They **will not** appear in the Extend page in the *"Your Currently Installed Extensions"* section on your Bolt site

 Step 1
 ------